jszmajda/blog/essays/_posts/2016-11-23-surface-book.md

 Relearning all these text motion shortcuts is a bear.. ctrl-shift vs shift-home, etc. I had gotten used to cmd-gestures with the mac.

 The whole detachable tablet thing is kinda nice.
-I've been detatching it and reattaching it in a variety of configurations during a variety of use-cases and it has been nice.
+I've been detaching it and reattaching it in a variety of configurations during a variety of use-cases and it has been nice.
 More of a small sweetener IMO though still.
 I doubt I'll want to use it as a clipboard for taking notes, for example, and I already rarely use a tablet at home for reading, so having the keyboard attached doesn't really bother me.
 The on-screen input systems win10 has are.. well.. alright I guess.
 I much prefer Android systems for all that.
 Win10 has a handwriting recognition input mode.. it's honestly pretty mediocre.
 I used handwriting recognition on my Compaq iPaq back in like 2000 and it was almost as good as this.

 Oh and I do much prefer Windows's font rendering to OSX's. _Much_ crisper, makes me happy :)